Ruby on Rails 🚇

 All Ruby conventions apply to Ruby on Rails but working with a framework adds another superset of conventions to follow.

-PORO stands for Plain Old Ruby Objects and is used to differentiate between objects inheriting functionality from Ruby-on-Rails and those who do not (the latter are POROs).
+PORO stands for Plain Old Ruby Objects and is used to differentiate between objects inheriting functionality from Ruby-on-Rails and those that do not (the latter are POROs).

 Naming